-Does this sound like you?
-This problem can be solved by spending some more money on a TV antenna and replacing the old one that you have.
+Obviously, this problem can be solved by spending some more money on a new omnidirectional TV antenna (they’re surprisingly cheap these days) and replacing the old one that you have.

 However, there are a number of others things that you can try first in order to boost your signal strength.
 Here are our top ideas for how to do this:

 - Get a Signal Booster

 - Avoid Interference with Wireless Devices

 Now, let’s get into the details about each of these points to help you get the best TV reception possible for your specific situation.
 Keep reading to find out more about improving your TV antenna reception.

 Your first move should be to boost the signal that you are getting.
 You can easily install this onto your TV via a USB port.
 This will help you get the highest range possible that your antenna is rated to.

 Don’t waste your time doing other stuff before trying this tip.
 This is the easiest way to get clearer audio and video.